Assessments: If Things Go Wrong

 If you fail a module

-If you fail one or more items of assessment on a module, you may be permitted to re-sit those assessments.
-Alternatively, you may be required to repeat that module with attendance, in which case you will be required to pay the repeat fee for that module.
+If you fail one or more elements of assessment on a module, you may be permitted to re-sit those assessments.
+Alternatively, you may be required to repeat that module with attendance, in which case you will be required to pay the repeat fee for the module.
 In some cases, failure of a large number of assessments may result in a requirement for you to withdraw.
 For more information about this, please contact the UCB Registry (Room 629, Summer Row), while the Finance and Information Support Unit (First Floor, Summer Row) will have details about any relevant charges.

 Repeating a year of study

-If you are required to repeat all or part of a year of your programme, your entitlement to tuition fees support may be affected.
+If you are required to repeat all or part of a year of your course, your entitlement to tuition fees support may be affected.
 If you are in this position, you should seek advice from the Finance Office.
-Another good source of information on all student finance matters is the Government's Student Finance website.
+Another good source of information on student finance matters is the Government's Student Finance website.